maticnetwork/whitepaper/README.md

 ## Consensus {#con}

-Matic uses dual strategy of Proof of Stake at the checkpointing layer and Delegates at the block producer layer to achieve faster blocktimes while ensuring **high degree of decentralization by achieving finality on the main chains using the checkpoints and fraud proofs.**
+Matic uses a dual strategy of Proof of Stake at the checkpointing layer and Delegates at the block producer layer to achieve faster blocktimes while ensuring **high degree of decentralization by achieving finality on the main chains using the checkpoints and fraud proofs.**

 ![Matic checkpoints](matics.png)